keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

           httpRef:
             url: "https://www.example.com/yourscript.js"
     ```

+    Note that the file referenced is actually JavaScript,
+    which is essentially the same as a Deno script.

   * **functionRef** -- Execute another `KeptnTaskDefinition` that has been defined.
     Populate this field with the value of the `name` field